fishjam-dev/fishjam-docs/docs/getting_started/installation.md

 ## General env variables

 Below there are general, Jellyfish environment variables.
 If you are running Jellyfish in development, you don't need to set any of them.

 #### Required in production:

 * `SERVER_API_TOKEN` - token for authorizing HTTP requests.
 Defaults to `development` for development builds.
 * `SECRET_KEY_BASE` - used to sign/encrypt tokens generated for Peers.
 * `VIRTUAL_HOST` - host passed to the endpoint config.
+Defaults to `localhost` for development builds.
-Defaults to `example.com` for production builds.
+* `PORT` - port to run the HTTP server on.
+Defaults to `5002` for development builds.

 #### Optional:

-* `PORT` - port to run the HTTP server.
-Defaults to `4000` both for development and production builds.
 * `CHECK_ORIGIN` - defines if jellyfish will check origin of incoming requests and socket connection.
+  Defaults to `"true"`, set to anything else to disable.
-* `JELLYFISH_ADDRESS` - defines what address is returned during creating a room.
-If not provided `VIRTUAL_HOST:PORT` is returned.
+* `JELLYFISH_ADDRESS` - defines what address is returned when creating a room.
+Defaults to `VIRTUAL_HOST:PORT`.
 * `OUTPUT_BASE_PATH` - a base path where Jellyfish will save its artifacts.
+Defaults to `./jellyfish_output/`.
-When running via docker, it's set to `jellyfish_output` can be mounted as `-v $(pwd)/host_directory:/app/jellyfish_output`.
+  When running via docker, the directory can be mounted as `-v $(pwd)/host_directory:/app/jellyfish_output`.
 * `MIX_ENV` - defines compilation environment.
 This variable takes effect only when running from the source.
 Docker images are always built with `MIX_ENV=prod`.
 Possible values are:
   * `dev` - uses default values for environment variables (default option when running with `mix phx.server`)
-  * `prod` - requires you to provide values for environment variables
+  * `prod` - requires that you provide values for environment variables
   * `test` - used in tests